 Once the lime mortar has been applied, we would then cover the stonework with a material called hessian.
 This natural material creates the ideal environment for curing while also protecting the new mortar from adverse weather conditions.
 When partially set, the new mortar is ready to be brushed back.
-This will reveal the aggregate within the mortar and leave a watertight and breathable structure.
+This will reveal the aggregate within the mortar and create a watertight and breathable structure.

 Lithomex Surface Repairs

 Depending on the extent of damage or decay to the stone, a repair can be the perfect alternative to carrying out a stone replacement.
 Using the lime based material lithomex, we can apply this over the affected stone giving it the appearance and structure of a brand new stone.

 Before applying lithomex it’s important to chisel away all the loose and decaying stonework back to a solid surface.
 This creates the perfect base for the lithomex to bond to.
-Once applied and dried, (which usually takes around 24 hours ) we rub back and shape the lithomex to recreate the desired structure.
+Once applied and partially set, (which usually takes around 24 hours ) we rub back and shape the lithomex to recreate the original surface.

-This also reveals a stone like finish that is now watertight and breathable.
-Here we can dress on any surface finish to match the surrounding stonework.
+At this stage we can also dress on any surface finish to match the surrounding stonework.

 If a solid surface is not found within the ideal depth due to internal decay, a repair won’t be suitable and we will advise replacing the stone.

 We may also recommend a replacement or descaling of the stone due to it’s location on the building.

 For example, repairing areas directly above doorways and paths should be avoided.
-Although a well executed repair can last upwards of 15 years, they are the temporary option and will eventually fail and detach from the original stone.
+Although a well executed repair can last upwards of 10 plus years, they are temporary and will eventually fail and detach from the original stone.

 In this example, the original stone would of been dressed on a comfortable waist high table.
 Here I’m dressing the repair in situ creating a “stugged” surface finish to match the surrounding stonework.